 FAQ Elementary School

 The Elementary teachers have a great deal of experience helping students with little or no English.
 The early years of Elementary are very language rich and students seldom need support in addition to that given by the classroom teacher.
-Upper elementary students will receive supplementary language support through the English Language Learners program or the Resource program.
+Students in grades one through five will receive supplementary language support through the English Language Learners program or the Resource program.

 Children individually assessed to determine where they are academically and socially.
 A plan is put in place to support each child individually.